MKLab-ITI/pygrank/tutorials/postprocessors.md

  * *ranker:* The base ranker instance.
  * *objective:* Optional.
 Can be either "partial" (default) or "naive".
  * *oversample_from_iteration:* Optional.
 Can be either "previous" (default) to oversample the ranks of the previous iteration or "original" to always ovesample the given personalization.
  * *weight_convergence:* Optional.
 A ConvergenceManager that helps determine whether the weights placed on boosting iterations have converged.
-If None (default), initialized with ConvergenceManager(error_type="small_value", tol=0.001, max_iters=100)
+If None (default), initialized with ConvergenceManager(error_type=pyrgank.MaxDifference, tol=0.001, max_iters=100)

 Example: